emiljapelt/trench/doc/language.md

 Notice that even though all function have a return type, not all of these examples have a return statement.
 This is because all functions have an implicit return statement at the end, returning the default value of their return type.

-Inside of a function only the parameters, localy declared and global variables are available.
-Additionally the local variable ```this``` is implicitly declared in all functions, and refer to the function itself, enabling recursion.
+Inside of a function only the parameters, locally declared and global variables are available.
+Additionally the local variable `this` is implicitly declared in all functions, and refer to the function itself, enabling recursion.

 ```
 let a = 0;